just-buildsystem/justbuild/doc/future-designs/just-lock.md

                       the workspace root.
 If none found, placed as 'repos.json' in parent path of input file.
   --local-build-root PATH
                       Local build root.
 Usual `just-mr` rules apply.
+  --just PATH         Path to a `just` binary.
+If missing, use the `just` name from PATH.
   --git PATH          Git binary to use if needed.
 If missing, system `git` is used.
                       User must pass it also to `just-mr`.
   --launcher JSON     Local launcher to use for commands.
 Given as a JSON list of strings.